 U.S. District Court for the Western District of Tennessee - The court issued an order March 17 that continues all civil judicial proceedings currently scheduled until after April 17, 2020; continues all currently scheduled criminal judicial proceedings other than initial appearances, arraignments, bond and detention hearings, and other in-person criminal proceedings presided over by magistrate judges, until after April 17, 2020; and continues until further notice all civil and criminal jury selections and jury trials scheduled to commence now through April 17, 2020.
 All grand juries already selected will not meet until after April 17, 2020.

 U.S. Supreme Court - The court announced it is closing to the public beginning March 12 at 4:30 p.m. until further notice.
 All public lectures and visitor programs also are temporarily suspended.
 However, the building will remain open for official business and case filing deadlines have not been extended.
 Read more in Bloomberg News.
-UPDATE: The court on March 19 extended filing deadlines for cert petitions for 150 days, rather than the usual 90 days, and providing that other extensions may be granted if the pandemic is the reason for the delay and the length of time requested is reasonable.
+On March 19, the court extended filing deadlines for cert petitions for 150 days, rather than the usual 90 days, and providing that other extensions may be granted if the pandemic is the reason for the delay and the length of time requested is reasonable.
 ABA Journal has more.
-UPDATE: The court has postponed all oral arguments scheduled for its March session (March 23-25 and March 30-April 1).
+The court has postponed all oral arguments scheduled for its March session (March 23-25 and March 30-April 1).
 It will hold its regularly scheduled conference on March 20 and issue its regularly scheduled order list on March 23.
-UPDATE: On April 3, the court postponed its April argument session.
-SCOTUS Blog has the story.
+On April 3, the court postponed its April argument, SCOTUS Blog reports.
+On April 13, the court announced that it will hear May arguments by telephone, SCOTUSblog reports.

 Virginia State Supreme Court - The court declared a judicial emergency on March 16, suspending all circuit and district court proceedings and all deadlines for a period of 21 days.